GTBitsOfGood/nextjs-starter/README.md

 ### Node

 1. Clone this project to your computer
-2. Navigate to this project in terminal and enter `npm install`
+2. Navigate to this project in terminal and enter `yarn`
 3. Rename `example.env` to `.env` and fill it out with the dev config

 ## Running